iamvickyav/interview-preparation/Docker & Conternization/Docker/1-docker-image-with-commands.md

 So thats all about running WAR file with Tomcat Docker Insance using Docker commands.

 But do we need to remember all these commands & execute them one by one to get the job done ?
-Is there any simple alternative for it?
+Is there any simple alternative to create docker images ?
 Yes, Fortunately, we have Dockerfile to automate these steps